COVID-19 information for students

 Solutions are available for students experiencing financial hardship because of COVID-19.

-Student finance advisers are holding in-person and online meetings with students.
+Student finance advisers are holding on campus and online meetings with students.

 Most currently enrolled students who are in financial hardship are eligible to apply for help from the Hardship Fund, including international students.
 The University has committed to continue to support the Fund and students who are experiencing financial need.